Birdwatcher’s guide: Explore the abundant avian life of Lake Skadar

 Great white egret

 The great white egret is a truly elegant and rare bird with a story that’s both beautiful and bittersweet.
 These graceful creatures, with their pure white feathers and slender forms, once faced a dark chapter in history.
 Back in the late 19th century, they were hunted relentlessly for their stunning plumes, which adorned the hats of European nobility.
-Imagine those delicate feathers, once symbols of fashion and status, coming at such a heavy cost.
+Imagine those delicate feathers, once symbols of fashion and status, coming at such a high cost.

 Sadly, the great white egret population never quite bounced back from that harsh period.
 But here’s the hopeful part: in recent years, careful monitoring has revealed a slow but encouraging rise in their nesting numbers.
 It’s as if these birds are quietly reclaiming their place in the skies, reminding us of resilience and the promise of new beginnings.
 Spotting a great white egret today is witnessing a living piece of history, shimmering with grace and strength.